CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 The NVUE CLI has a flat structure as opposed to a modal structure.
 This means that you can run all commands from the primary prompt instead of only in a specific mode.

 {{%notice note%}}
-The NVUE CLI is currently an early access feature; the NVUE commands and outputs in this documentation are subject to change.
+The NVUE commands and outputs in this documentation are subject to change.
 {{%/notice%}}

 ### Command Syntax